Cristina-MG/Cosmetic-Marketing-Dataset/README.md

 ## 📂 Dataset Structure

-The dataset is provided as an Excel file with multiple sheets, one for each table:
+The dataset is provided as an Excel file (`cosmetic-marketing-dataset.xlsx`) with multiple sheets, one for each table:

 ### 🧍 Customers
 | Column          | Description                     |